Skip to Main Content

 • Metabolic disorders such as maple syrup urine disease, pyridoxine dependency or phenylketonuria (PKU)

-• Drug withdrawal, which may affect babies born to mothers addicted to barbiturates, alcohol, heroin, cocaine or methadone
+• Drug withdrawal, which may affect babies born to mothers with substance use disorder and a history of using barbiturates, alcohol, heroin, cocaine or methadone

-In rare cases, neonatal seizures are caused by a condition called benign familial neonatal seizures, also known as fifth-day convulsions or fifth-day fits.
+In rare cases, a baby's neonatal seizures may be caused by a condition called benign familial neonatal seizures, also known as fifth-day convulsions or fifth-day fits.
 This condition is inherited, and the baby's mother or father will also have had the disorder.
 Many babies with benign familial neonatal seizures develop normally, although some may have developmental delays that are seen in early childhood.

 Neonatal seizures can be difficult to diagnose because the seizure may be short and subtle.
-In addition, symptoms of neonatal seizures may mimic normal movements and behaviors seen in healthy babies.
+In addition, the signs of seizures may mimic normal movements and behaviors seen in healthy newborns.

-Symptoms depend on the type of seizure — subtle, clonic, tonic or myoclonic.
+Symptoms depend on the type of seizure the baby is experiencing: subtle, clonic, tonic or myoclonic.

 Subtle seizures are more common among full-term babies.
-Symptoms of subtle seizures include:
+Symptoms include:

 • Random or roving eye movements, eyelid blinking or fluttering, eyes rolling up, eye opening, staring